mablack/cordova-diagnostic-plugin/README.md

  On iOS, should only be called if authorization status is NOT_DETERMINED.
 Calling it when in any other state will have no effect.

+ Notes for Android:
- Note for Android: this is intended for Android 6 / API 23 and above.
+ - This is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.
+ - This only requests run-time permission for `READ_EXTERNAL_STORAGE` (not `CAMERA`) - see [Android Camera permissions](#android-camera-permissions).

     cordova.plugins.diagnostic.requestCameraAuthorization(successCallback, errorCallback);